Whether you prefer gin, rum, vodka, or tequila, these zippy and delicious lime cocktails are a real treat.

 But is it a tequila version of a mojito or a minty margarita?
 Either way you sip it, you’ll instantly fall in love with this fun fusion.

-Both drinks are made with lime, so why not combine the two?
+Both cocktail recipes are made with citrus juice, so why not combine the two?

 Together they make an incredibly refreshing, minty, and lime-forward beverage that’s sure to put some pep in your step.

 Ingredients: silver tequila, lime juice, mint, sugar, club soda, lime wheel

 Try this beloved rum cocktail if the classic mojito is more your flavor.

 Muddled mint is the star, but it wouldn’t be the same without a tart splash of citrus.